AlibabaCloudDocs/ecs/intl.en-US/Images/Custom image/Import images/Install a virtio driver.md

 ## Step 2: Fix the temporary file system

-If the check result shows that the kernel of operating system supports virtio drivers but the initramfs or initrd temporary file system does not contain the virtio\_blk installation file, you must fix the temporary file system.
+If the check result shows that the kernel of the operating system supports virtio drivers but the initramfs or initrd temporary file system does not contain the virtio\_blk installation file, you must fix the temporary file system.
 Operating systems such as CentOS are used in the following examples:

 -   CentOS/RedHat 5